fr1j0/wallet/README.md

 Wallet app with deposit, exchange, transactions and accounts management functionalities.
 UI built on React + Redux + Redux Toolkit + Tailwind CSS.
-Data is persisted in a JSON file updated by a json-server.
+Data is persisted in a JSON file and updated by a json-server.
+Formatting and static code analysis are performed by Prettier and ESLint.
+For the styling I chose to give a chance to Tailwind CSS and I have to admit that I had some good fun with it.

 - React
 - Redux